District of Columbia LLC Articles of Organization

 How much is an LLC in DC explains all the fees you’ll pay.

 Note: The “LLC filing fee” (the fee to create a District of Columbia LLC) is the same thing as the “Articles of Organization fee”.
-The Articles of Organization is the document, that once approved by the Corporations Division, creates your District of Columbia LLC.
+The Articles of Organization is the document that, once approved by the Corporations Division, creates your District of Columbia LLC.

 LLC approval times